 What is endoscopic coronary artery bypass surgery?

 If a patient is experiencing chest pain on a regular basis, then they should certainly consider undergoing an endoscopic coronary artery bypass operation.The goal of endoscopic coronary artery bypass surgery is to improve blood flow to the heart and to alleviate chest pain.
-It is used to treat coronary heart disease.
+It is also performed to treat coronary heart disease.

-How is the surgery done?
+How exactly is the surgery performed?

 If the patient decides to undergo a minimally invasive direct coronary artery bypass operation, they will not need the help of a heart-lung bypass machine to keep their heart beating during the procedure.
 A doctor will also cut smaller incisions in the chest to gain access to the coronary arteries.
 In traditional endoscopic coronary artery bypass surgery, one large incision is made.
 Smaller incisions only expose the areas of the arteries that need grafts, instead of the whole heart in a traditional endoscopic coronary artery bypass surgery.

-A doctor and treatment team will explain to the patient what to expect before, during and after surgery and what the potential risks of the surgery are.
+A doctor and treatment team will explain to the patient what they can expect before, during and after surgery and what the potential risks of the surgery are.
 A doctor and their team will discuss any concerns that patients may have about the surgery.
 Patients may also need to have hair shaved from the areas of the body where the procedure will take place.

-Recovery after minimally invasive coronary bypass is less intense than after a traditional CABG.
-A patient can spend approximately five days in the hospital recovering from the procedure.
+Recovery after minimally invasive coronary bypass surgery is less intense compared to a traditional endoscopic coronary artery bypass surgery.
+A patient can spend approximately five days in the hospital recovering from the minimally invasive procedure.
 Once a patient is discharged, they will not be able to drive home and should take it easy until they have a doctor’s clearance.
-Patients are able to have a follow-up appointment within a week of their surgery.
+Patients are recommended to have a follow-up appointment within a week of their surgery.

-What is alternative treatments are available?
+What alternative treatments are available?